Marx1/Meshtastic-mesh-replier-Local/README.md

 This is python bot for meshtastic.
-Used to measure signal strength using ping and send messages.
+Used to measure signal strength using ping, show telemetry and position data from nodes and send messages to channels/nodes.

 ![Usage example](https://raw.githubusercontent.com/OH1KK/Meshtastic-mesh-replier/refs/heads/main/mesh_replier.jpg)